-- NEVER plug in the radio while the power supply is on or damage may occur to your printer port. - You can only use LPT1 as the printer port.
-Ensure it is enabled in the computer BIOS. - The program works best on older, slower computers but has worked on some new PCs running DOS.
-A good way to try this out is to make a DOS bootable floppy with the software on it running the software from the A: drive.
+- \ Be sure to never plug in the radio while the power supply is on or damage may occur to your printer port. - You can only use LPT1 as the printer port.
+Make sure it is enabled in the computer BIOS. - The program works best on older, slower computers but has worked on some new PCs running DOS.
+A good way to try this out is to make a DOS bootable floppy with the PCDL66 software on it.
+Reboot the computer allowing it to boot from the floppy then run the program directly from the A: drive.

-TFM-30 Upload/Download Programming Cable P/N 943165-4 Wiring Diagram
+TFM-66 Upload/Download Programming Cable for DOS P/N 943165-4 Wiring Diagram

-FIGURE 2.2 TFM-30 Transceiver PC Up/Download Cable - wiring diagram (DOS program only)
+FIGURE 2.2 TFM-66 Transceiver PC Up/Download Cable - wiring diagram